DHS home | SPD

 - Complete a Request for Presumptive Title XIX Decision.
 (SDS

-- Complete an Authorization for Use and Disclosure of Health Information (MSC 2099) for SSA and for each medical/mental health provider seen in the last 2 years (if seen at a hospital or clinic, use the hospital or clinic name).
-Only one provider per release and the client must initial the 4 lines in Section A of the 2099.
+- Complete an MSC 3010 Authorization for Disclosure, Sharing and Use of Individual Information for SSA and for each medical/mental health provider seen in the last 2 years (if seen at a hospital or clinic, use the hospital or clinic name).

 - Send the above forms and any available medical documentation to PMDDT via one of the following: